Relief from Austrian Withholding Taxes under Double Tax Conventions

 Recipients neither having a secondary residence in Austria nor receiving more than 10,000 Euro per calendar year from Austrian sources, do not need to provide a certificate of residence by the foreign tax authority in form ZS-QU1 or ZS-QU2.

-• non-resident commercial personnel leasing companies if no notice of exemption has been granted (see more detailed the section “International hiring-out of labour”)
+- non-resident commercial personnel leasing companies if no notice of exemption has been granted (see more details in the section “International Hiring-out of Labour”)

 2.4.
 Partnerships